-Assessment definition: An Assessment tests a measure, a bundle of measures, or a solution, that can be delivered as part of an existing program where the savings are not known but will be explored as part of the Assessment, through internal evaluation or a vendor evaluation.
+Assessment definition: An Assessment tests a measure, a bundle of measures, or a solution, that can be delivered as part of an existing program where the savings are not known but will be explored as part of the Assessment, through an independent evaluation or a vendor evaluation.
 The scope of evaluation for an Assessment depends on the specifics of the Assessment.
 Assessments are not included in the calculation of the Shareholder Incentive.
-An example of an assessment is automated window shades in the C&I retrofit program.
+An example of an assessment would be Automated Window Shades in the C&I retrofit program.